 Nate Cohn writes in the New York Times about how relying on exit polls to measure turnout has created lots of myths about our recent political history, such as the GOP necessity of Hispandering:

 … Mr. Obama’s dependence among white voters might seem surprising in light of the 2012 postelection consensus.
 But it won’t be surprising if you think just a little further back — to the pre-election story line.
 Mr. Obama’s advantage heading into the election was thought to be a “Midwestern Firewall” — a big edge in Midwestern battlegrounds where white working-class voters supported the auto bailout and were skeptical of Mr. Romney, who was criticized for his time at Bain Capital.

-A big advantage I had in 2012 was I was just about the only pundit who used the giant Reuters-Ipsos online panel.
+Finally, there’s another finding from the Reuters data that’s not widely comprehended yet.A big advantage I had in 2012 was I was just about the only pundit who used the giant Reuters-Ipsos online panel.

 Romney could have won the Electoral College in what can be called the Big Ten states (after the college football conference of the Great Lakes and Upper Midwest: remember, Illinois and Michigan each have two teams in the Big Ten).
 He did win Indiana, and he lost Obama’s home state of Illinois badly.
 The other six states in this region, however, all slipped through his fingers: Iowa, Minnesota, Wisconsin, Michigan, Ohio, and Pennsylvania.

 In each of these Slippery Six states, Romney won at least 45 percent of the vote.
 But he still wound up a cumulative 0 for 80 in Electoral Votes.
 If Romney, rather than Obama, had won all six, he’d be President.